tableau/connector-plugin-sdk/docs/tdvt.md

 Logical query tests are intermediate, abstract query representations.
 These are parsed and run like the expression tests.

-For each input file the tdvt script calls TabQueryCLI.exe to run the query and then compares the results to an expected file.
+For each test suite the tdvt script calls tabquerytool.exe to run the queries and then compares the results to expected files.
 Multiple expected files are supported.

 ## Installation